leg100/etok/README.md

 Note: To restrict users to individual namespaces you'll need to create RoleBindings referencing the ClusterRoles.

+## Privileged Commands

+Etok commands can be specified as privileged.
+Pass the `--privileged-commands=<command1,command2,..>` flag to the `workspace new` command.
+Only users possessing the [RBAC permission to update the Workspace resource](#rbac) can run privileged commands.

 ## State

 Etok uses the [terraform kubernetes backend](https://www.terraform.io/docs/backends/types/kubernetes.html) to store the terraform state in a kubernetes secret.
 You need to specify an empty backend configuration like so: